 Understanding Pension Credit

 If you’ve reached the minimum qualifying age you may be entitled to Pension Credit - extra money each week.
-It's made up of two elements - the 'Guarantee Credit' and the 'Savings Credit' (which may be payable from age 65).
+It's made up of two elements - 'Guarantee Credit' and 'Savings Credit' (which may be payable from age 65).

 Who is eligible?

 If you have reached the minimum qualifying age

 If you live in Northern Ireland and reach the minimum qualifying age, you may be entitled to the 'Guarantee Credit' element (which guarantees a minimum income if you're on a low income) if either of the following applies to you: